COVID-19 Resources for the 2022-23 School Year

 We will continue to follow guidance from our public health partners to ensure that our schools are safe for our students, staff, and families.

-RVSD has complied with all Public Health Orders regarding vaccinations and vaccination status verification.
+RVSD is complying with all Public Health Orders regarding vaccinations and vaccination status verification.
 All required reportable data has been posted on the District website by October 1, 2021, and will be updated as required by Marin County Public Health.

 Visit the Vaccine Finder webpage to view available clinics and schedule an appointment.
 Remember, vaccine recipients between the ages of 5 to 17 must be accompanied by a parent or guardian to receive a vaccine.